 - Commercial dispute resolution

 Daniel Oudkerk QC has a broad-based commercial practice which spans civil fraud, financial services & banking, contractual claims, and partnership and shareholder disputes.
 He has extensive experience of heavy conspiracy claims in the financial services sector with clients ranging from interdealer brokers, hedge funds, PE firms, Lloyds brokers and fintech companies to individuals.
-Significant cases include (1) acting for New Balance in its sponsorship dispute with Liverpool FC (New Balance Athletics Inc v Liverpool FC EWHC 2837 (Comm)); (2) acting for the claimants in a Commercial Court action for US$100m arising out of the $85 billion bail out of AIG (substantive law Delaware, Connecticut, New York and English law); (3) acting for Henderson, in a dispute about the transfer of a £1 billion fund under a scheme of arrangement (Henderson v Pease EWCA Civ 158); (4) appearing for the claimant against the three oligarch founders of ENRC in a Commercial Court trial on an oral contract relating an IPO and syndicated loan Chodiev & Ors v Stein EWHC 1201 and in the related fraud claim; (5) a high profile Jersey partnership dispute acting for leading European hedge fund Brevan Howard; and (6) lead Counsel for several defendants in the widely reported construction industry group ‘blacklisting’ litigation.
+Significant cases include (1) an ICC arbitration (2020-21) acting for a Luxembourg company relating to a substantial fraud claim arising out of a joint venture agreement; (2) acting for New Balance in its sponsorship dispute with Liverpool FC (New Balance Athletics Inc v Liverpool FC EWHC 2837 (Comm), EWCA Civ 31; (3) acting for the claimants in a Commercial Court action for US$100m arising out of the $85 billion bail out of AIG (substantive law Delaware, Connecticut, New York and English law); (4) acting for Henderson, in a dispute about the transfer of a £1 billion fund under a scheme of arrangement (Henderson v Pease EWCA Civ 158); (5) appearing for the claimant against the three oligarch founders of ENRC in a Commercial Court trial on an oral contract relating an IPO and syndicated loan Chodiev & Ors v Stein EWHC 1201 and in the related fraud claim; (6) a high profile Jersey partnership dispute acting for leading European hedge fund Brevan Howard; and (7) lead Counsel for several defendants in the widely reported construction industry group ‘blacklisting’ litigation.

 Arbitration & related court applications: recent arbitrations and arbitration related Court work include: Ideal Standard International SA v Herbert EWHC 3326 (Comm) an injunction over to an expedited arbitration; acting for a global management consultancy in a restraint of trade dispute (LCIA); an international LLP dispute (LCIA); and an arbitration concerning LLP profit distributions (LCIA).